 Good storytelling is about having at least a somewhat conscious relationship to our ideal reader.
 It is about understanding the most effective order of events.
-This is achieved through “holding the story loosely” and being willing to write and rewrite.
+Hold the story loosely, and be willing to write and rewrite.
 We want to tell the story in the most compelling way possible.

-It is accomplished by having a grounding in basic technique, while staying open to our Source, to that primal impulse that spoke to us in the first place.
+How is this accomplished?
+By having a grounding in basic technique, while staying open to our Source, to that primal impulse that spoke to us in the first place.